-• "Pro-Mentor": developed by the Prodis Foundation, this is a training programme run jointly with the Autonomous University to integrate young people with intellectual disability in employment.
+- "Stela": run by the Madrid Down Syndrome Foundation; we collaborated for the third year in succession with this project, which aims to incorporate disabled persons in society and employment in three stages: a job training scheme, on-the-job training and, finally, monitoring in employment.
+It is based on the method of assisted employment, a structured, systematic system of training on the job, which enables the intellectually disabled to acquire the skills, abilities and knowledge required by their jobs. - "Pro-Mentor": developed by the Prodis Foundation, we started collaborating in this training programme run jointly with the Autonomous University to integrate young people with intellectual disabilities in employment in 2007.
 It is aimed at a group of 28 young people aged between 18 and 30, who receive classroom training focused on the duties of assistant administrative staff and when they complete the course, Prodis permanently watches over the new employees in their jobs through a labour intermediary, who is responsible for their on-the-job training, monitoring and continuous guidance throughout the working life of the disabled person.